 There are two ways to explore different professional roles: active and passive.
 And if you don’t combine both, it is so easy to get trapped.

 - Passive Search — Surf the net, read articles, watch day in life YouTube videos to see how people do their jobs.
 Try to understand if you want to do this kind of job or not.

 - Active Search — Try to do the job people of the professional role do.

 Passive search resembles never-ending exhausting preparation for the life of your dreams and eventually leads to apathy, depletion, and unwillingness to do anything.
 Such behaviour breaks our dopamine drive – and the dopamine does double duty in motivating cognitive effort.

 The higher the level of dopamine → the greater the desire to try something new → we try something new → it gives us a new portion of dopamine.

 Thus, it’s a closed-loop, where one gives the other.

-And it would work great if the human hadn’t learned to get dopamine in a cheap way – through the screen: we get the same novelty, pleasure, dopamine…without making any effort.
+And it would work great if the human hadn’t learned to get dopamine more cheaply – through the screen: we get the same novelty, pleasure, dopamine, without making any effort.